 But if you miss that E-mail for some reason, you can find that you’re a little short this month.

-Don't just ignore your out of date anti-virus.
+Don’t just ignore your anti-virus software when it complains it’s out of date.

 I know what happens, when you get a new computer, it’ll often have a trial version of an anti-virus program already installed on it, or maybe you installed one yourself.